monix/monix-kafka/docs/producer.md

 title: Producer
 ---

-The _Monix Kafka_ producer module relies in the underlying _Kafka Producer API_ that would allow the application to asynchronously publish to one or more Kafka topics.
+The _Monix Kafka_ producer module relies in the underlying _Kafka Producer API_ that would allow the application to asynchronously publish on one or more Kafka topics.

-You could either produce a single event or to define a producer that will push an unbounded stream of events, they complement very well to accomplish different possible use cases.
+Below table describes the two available ways of publishing events to Kafka, which both complements very well to accomplish different possible use cases, by either producing a single event or instead using the producer sink that will push an unbounded stream of events.

-Below table describes the available different ways of publishing events to Kafka as mentioned before, although further details and implementation can be found in the next sections:

   | __Signature__ | __Expects__  | __Input__ | __Described by__ |
   | :---: | :---: | :---: | :---: |
   | _KafkaProducer.send_ | Single record | `ProducerRecord[K, V]`, (`K`, `V`) or just `V`  | `Task` |
   | _KafkaProdcuerSink.apply_ | Multiple records | `Observable[Seq[ProducerRecord[K, V]]]` | `Consumer[Seq[ProducerRecord[K, V]], Unit]` |

+More details and examples can be found in the next sections:

 ## Producer Configurations